spectr-e/react-projects/README.md

 ## Project 23: Animated Login Form

 You will create an animated login form where upon the login process, in case you attempt to submit an empty form, a red border will appear on the profile picture.
 Upon successful submission, an animation will be shown.
+You will implement the project using the hooks; useEffect, useState, useRef and you will use animations within style components.

+## Project 24: Phone Book App

+You will create a phone book application where people can be sorted using an alphabetical order or not by clicking on a button.
+A user can also search for a person in the phone book using the search field up top.
+A user can also be able to call the person directly on his mobile device.

+You will implement the project using the hooks; useEffect, useState, useRef and you will react icons.
+You will also generate random avatars for the people in the contact list.